 Each integrated community network is supported by one or more health and wellbeing centres.
 This will bring a number of people and services together in one place and also bring virtual links between the population and the community network.
 Multidisciplinary teams and the wider networks will wrap around individuals and families.
-This approach will be of particular resources stretch further.
+This approach will be of particular benefit for our frail and older population and those with complex needs.
+The MDT approach to service provision increases the impact of the 'Making Every Contact Count' approach, due to the close and speedy linkages between agencies (statutory and 3rd Sector).